mongodb/specifications/source/auth/auth.rst

         the ``MongoClient`` configuration.

     CALLBACK_TYPE
-        The type of `OIDC Callback`.
+        The type of `OIDC Callback`_.
 The value MUST be one of ["machine", "human"].
+Drivers MUST NOT allow the user to specify ``CALLBACK_TYPE`` in the connection string.
+Drivers MAY allow the user to specify the callback type using a ``MongoClient`` configuration instead of a mechanism property to be consistent with how the `OIDC Callback`_ is configured.
 If an `OIDC Callback`_ is configured and ``CALLBACK_TYPE`` is not specified, the driver MUST raise an error.
 This property is only required for drivers that support the `Human Authentication Flow`_.

     ALLOWED_HOSTS